 YES NO EXPLAIN ANY "NO" ANSWERS BELOW 1.
 Does the staffing pattern correspond to that listed on the approved site sheet?
 2. Has the site supervisor attended training session?
 3. Does the site have sufficient food service supervision?
 4. Are meals counted/checked before signing delivery receipt?
 5. Are accurate meal counts taken of meals served?
 6. Are meals served as second meals excessive?
 7. Are records of adult meals being kept?
 8. Do meals meet approved menu?
 9. Do meals meet meal pattern requirements?
 10. Are meals checked for quality?
 11. Is there proper sanitation/storage?
 12. Is the site supervisor following procedures established to make meal order adjustments?
-13. Are meals served within appropriate time frames?
+13. Are meals served within approved time frames?
 14. Are all meals served and consumed on-site?
-(Note if State agency and sponsor allow fruits/vegetables/grains to be taken off-site).
+(Note if State agency and sponsor allow fruits/vegetables/grains to be taken off-site.)
 15. Does site have a place to serve children meals in case of inclement weather?
 16. Is each meal served as a unit?
 17. Is the meal delivery schedule followed?
 18. Are there provisions for storing or returning excess meals?
 19. Is there documentation of children's income eligibility, if applicable?
-20. Is there a nondiscrimination poster, provided by the sponsor, on display in a prominent place?
+20. Is there an "And Justice for All" poster, provided by the sponsor, on display in a prominent place?
 21. Are meals served to all attending children regardless of the child's race, color, national origin, sex, age, or disability?
 22. Do all children have equal access to services and facilities at the site regardless of the child's race, color, national origin, sex, age, or disability?
-23. Is informational material concerning the availability and nutritional benefits of the Program available in appropriate translations?
-Explai nations:
+23. Is informational material concerning the availability and nutritional benefits of the Program available in appropriate languages and translations are accurate?
+24. Are there reasonable modifications in policies and procedures to ensure individuals with disabilities have equal access and effective communication when accessing the Program?
+25. Are there reasonable steps in place to ensure meaningful access to services for

+limited English proficient persons by providing information in the frequently encountered, non-English languages of individuals eligible to be served or likely to be affected by the program?

+Explanations:

-MAJOR VIOLATIONS ACTUAL COUNT TYPE OF MEAL
+PROGRAM VIOLATIONS ACTUAL COUNT TYPE OF MEAL

-Adult meals included in count of r served to children. neals
+Adult meals included in count of meals served to children.

 2. Offsite consumption.
-(Do not inclu fruits/vegetables/grains if allowed agency and sponsor).
+(Do not include fruits/vegetables/grains if allowed by State agency and sponsor).

-3. More than one meal served at one children. time to
+3. More than one meal served at one time to children.

-4. Meal pattern not met (specify).
+4. Meal pattern not met (specify):

 5. Meals not served as a unit.

 6. Meal serving times not met.

+7. Other Program violations (specify):

 CHECK IF THE FOLLOWING APPLY (Explain any checked items) EXPLANATION

-7. No records
+8. No records

-8. Incomplete records
+9. Incomplete records

-9. Poor sanitation
+10. Poor sanitation

-10. Other
+11. Other

-Corrective action discussed with (name and title):
+Corrective action discussed with (name and title): :

 Corrective action taken:

 Site supervisor's comments:

 Further action needed by (date):

 I certify that the above information is correct:

-Monitor's signature Date Site supervisor's signa ature Date
+Monitor's signature Date Site supervisor's signature Date

 Sponsor representative's signature Date